vial-kb/vial-kb.github.io/docs/manual/macros.md

 Macros can be used to perform a pre-programmed sequence of actions or steps.

-By default, 16 macros can be configured.
-This number can be adjusted in firmware at compile (Not GUI) see [here]({% link docs/firmware-size.md %}) for more info.
+By default, the number of configurable macros is calculated from the EEPROM size on your keyboard's microcontroller.
+This limit [can be adjusted]({% link docs/firmware-size.md %}#macros) at compile time (not the GUI) when building firmware.

 Some great example uses for macros could be typing out an address, opening a program with a hotkey-shortcut or filling out a form.